Diwij/ros-tutorials/README.md

             * client-server
             * action-action something (just a mention for now)

     6. Using TurtleSim and the teleop node

+### Jan 10,2021

+    1. Understanding structure of messages sent by the publisher to the subscriber